Q: Does Chase have a secured credit card? The website doesn’t show the application.

 With the exception of their Slate card (for average credit) these days the credit score requirements for their credit cards are basically on par with American Express; you need to have excellent credit to be approved.

 The Chase secured Visa and MasterCard was discontinued several years ago.
-I asked my local branch if Chase plans on bringing it back in 2013 and they said there are no plans for a secured credit card.
+I asked my local branch if Chase plans on bringing it back in 2013 or early 2014 and they said there are no plans for a secured credit card.
 Being that the last time they offered it was in 2005, I think it’s safe to conclude that we won’t be seeing one again.

 My recommendation?
 Capital One and some credit unions offer secured cards with low fees and security deposits.
 Go here to see my favorite secured card for 2013.